TrustViking/bot_swords/README.md

 ## License

 This project is licensed under the MIT License.
-(Or any license you prefer)

 ## Support